THE INVISIBLE WORLDS DURING SAMHAIN

 It is a time of joy and remembrance, as families gather, laughing and sharing stories that keep the memories alive.
 Music fills the air, and laughter mingles with whispers from another world.
 In this space, life and death hold hands—there is no mourning here, only a deep reverence, a celebration of souls who linger as beloved memories and guardian spirits.

-In Mexico’s Día de los Muertos, death is not an end but a doorway, a reminder that love transcends, connecting generations across time and realms.
+In Mexico’s Día de los Muertos, death is a doorway, a reminder that love transcends, connecting generations across time and realms.

 Fotocredit of the mexican altar: Vogue México